 SIBO is largely under-diagnosed.
 This is because many people don’t seek medical care for their SIBO symptoms, and because many doctors aren’t aware of how common SIBO is.

 - In more severe cases, there may be weight loss and symptoms related to vitamin deficiencies.

-We design a comprehensive and individualized approach to treating patients with Gastrointestinal complaints and disorders, restoring their health back to balance.
+We design a comprehensive and individualized approach to treating patients with gastrointestinal complaints and disorders, restoring their health back to balance.
 Give us a call if you live in Ellensburg, Yakima, Selah, Richland, or anywhere in central Washington.